PixArt-alpha/PixArt-alpha/README.md

 ## 🚩 **New Features/Updates**

 - ✅ Oct.
 27, 2023.
 Release the training & feature extraction code.
 - ✅ Oct.
 20, 2023.
-Collaborate with Huggingface & Diffusers team to co-release the code and weights. (plz stay tuned.)
+Collaborate with Hugging Face & Diffusers team to co-release the code and weights. (plz stay tuned.)
 - ✅ Oct.
 15, 2023.
 Release the inference code.

 ---